dreaminglucid/air/README.md

 The Infinite Money Glitch ecosystem aims to reward long-term holders while maintaining market liquidity.
 By implementing the tax at the token program level, the project offers a more efficient and secure reward system compared to traditional reflection tokens.

+## Contact Info
+Please feel free to contact me if you need this token development.
+My discord username is eross0220.
+My telegram username is @eross0220.

 ## Getting Started

 First, run the development server: